DataScienceLevel6/coffee-sales-regression/README.md

 <img width="354" height="217" alt="TransactionsbyCoffeeType" src="https://github.com/user-attachments/assets/d8298a8d-ec8d-4628-834e-765c0e0f5489" />

-The following charts were also created in Google Colab but were not used as they showed very little insights to what was being shown in the above

-Heatmap
-Boxplots
+Additional charts (heatmap and boxplots) were created, but were excluded from the final report as they provided limited new insight.

 # Model

 A Linear Regression model was trained using one-hot encoded features.

+Linear regression was chosen because it is simple, interpretable, and makes it easy to understand how each variable influences spend.

 Model performance was evaluated using:

 R2 (Coefficient of Determination)